chipsalliance/Caliptra/doc/Caliptra.md

 - Anytime a new SOC FW hash manifest gets loaded (eg. SOC impactless update flows use model), Caliptra will do the comparison against the new hash manifest.
 - Since it’s only a hash comparison, this speeds up the boot flows considerably.
-- We recommend using step 2a for SOC implementations.
-If Step 2b is used, then the required ROM/FW/logic code should be made transparent through OCP required supply-chain audit channels.
+- It is recommended that step 2.1 is used for SOC implementations.
+If Step 2.2 is used, then the required ROM/FW/logic code should be made transparent through OCP required supply-chain audit channels.

 ## Boot Media Integrated